hardikkamboj/Regular-Expressions/README.md

 ## Anchors
 [This file](https://github.com/hardikkamboj/Regular-Expressions/blob/main/Anchors.ipynb) covers the following topic -
   - searching for a given word (using word boundary)
-  - searching for a word at beginning of a string
+  - searching for a word at beginning of a string ( by using '^' )
   - enabling multiline mode and searching for a word at the beginning of all lines.
-  - searching for a word at the end of a string
+  - searching for a word at the end of a string (by using '$' )
   - enabling multiline mode and searching for a word at the end of all lines